mac-comp128-f22/project-template-shared-repo-zebra-cakes/README.md

     --Methods

-        - BinaryTree() :: Constructs an empty binary tree.
+        - BinaryTree() :: Constructs an empty binary tree

         - BinaryTree(Node<E> root) :: Construct a BinaryTree with a specified root.
-Should only be used by subclasses.
+Should only be used by subclasses

-        - BinaryTree(E data, BinaryTree<E> leftTree, BinaryTree<E> rightTree) :: Constructs a new binary tree with data in its root,leftTree as its left subtree and rightTree as its right subtree.
+        - BinaryTree(E data, BinaryTree<E> leftTree, BinaryTree<E> rightTree) :: Constructs a new binary tree with data in its root,leftTree as its left subtree and rightTree as its right subtree

-        - getLeftSubtree() :: Return the left subtree.
+        - getLeftSubtree() :: Return the left subtree

-        - getRightSubtree() :: Return the right subtree.
+        - getRightSubtree() :: Return the right subtree

-        - getData() :: Return the data field of the root.
+        - getData() :: Return the data field of the root

-        - isLeaf() :: Determine whether this tree is a leaf.
+        - isLeaf() :: Determine whether this tree is a leaf

         - toString() :: no description found

-        - preOrderTraverse(Node<E> node, int depth, StringBuilder sb) :: Perform a preorder traversal.
+        - preOrderTraverse(Node<E> node, int depth, StringBuilder sb) :: Perform a preorder traversal

-        - readBinaryTree(BufferedReader bR) :: Method to read a binary tree.
+        - readBinaryTree(BufferedReader bR) :: Method to read a binary tree

 BSTTreeVisualization ( BSTTreeVisualization<E extends Comparable<E>> extends BinarySearchTree<E> )